Sign up to our mailing list to discover the future of beauty and wellness.

 Furthermore, a clear link has been established between meditation and improved memory.
 Meditation increases the flow of blood to the brain, resulting in a more robust network of blood vessels in the cerebral cortex.
 Meditating for just 20 minutes a day has been shown to significantly boost memory and focus.

-Boosting your brain power doesn’t have to be difficult.
+Increasing your brain power doesn’t have to be difficult.
 With just a few small changes you can dramatically slow cognitive decline.
-By focusing your attention on learning and development, and by adding a brain-boosting supplement such as LYMA to your wellbeing routine, you can give a much-needed boost to both your memory and your mind.
+By focusing your attention on learning and development, and by adding a brain power supplement such as LYMA to your wellbeing routine, you can give a much-needed boost to both your memory and your mind.